Factbox: Who's who in the great EU jobs hunt

 MICHEL BARNIER - French, EPP, 68, EU Brexit negotiator, former foreign minister, MEP and EU commissioner.

-Dark horse, not running in election but discreetly working to capitalize on respect of leaders for Brexit negotiations; energy belies age; as a moderate French conservative, could please both liberal Macron and conservative German Chancellor Angela Merkel.
+Dark horse, not running in election but discreetly working to capitalize on respect of leaders for Brexit negotiations; energy belies age; as a moderate French conservative, seems to have backing of liberal Macron and German EPP Chancellor Angela Merkel.
+Has respect in Parliament for keeping it in the loop on Brexit talks.
+He can cite Brexit as excuse for not seeking EPP nomination as he did in 2014, when he lost out to Juncker.

 MARGRETHE VESTAGER - Danish, ALDE, 51, EU commissioner.